tefreeman/CodeSummarizeAI/README.md

 # Code Summarizer Project

 This project is designed to automatically analyze, embed, and summarize code files within a specified project directory.
-It leverages NLP models to generate meaningful summaries for individual files and subsequently constructs an overall summary of the project.
+Leveraging advanced NLP models, it generates meaningful summaries for individual files and constructs a comprehensive overall summary of the project.

 ## AI Models Used

-- **RAG (Embeddings):** Utilizes `nomic-ai nomic-embed-text-v1.5-GGUF` for generating embeddings.
+- **Embeddings:** Utilizes `bge-large-en-v1.5` BERT model for generating embeddings.
-- **Code Summarization:** Employs `meta llama 3 7B` for summarizing code files.
+- **Code Summarization:** Employs `Llama 3 8B` for summarizing code files.
-- **Summarizations to GitHub README:** Uses `chatgpt-4o` to create comprehensive summaries for inclusion in the GitHub README.
+- **Final README Generation:** Uses `ChatGPT-4` to create detailed summaries for inclusion in the GitHub README.

 ## Features

----

-Would you like any modifications or additions to this section?
 - **Section Extraction:** Extracts relevant sections from Python and TypeScript files (e.g., class definitions, function definitions).
 - **Embedding Computation:** Creates embeddings for code sections and files using specified AI models.
 - **Contextual Similarity:** Determines the most relevant contexts within the project using cosine similarity of embeddings.